wp-plugins/easy-translator-lite/readme.txt

 3. Go to the Tools -> Easy Translator to use it.

 == Frequently Asked Questions ==

+= I installed the plugin.
+Nothing happens.
+Where is the translator? =

+Please go to Appearance -> Widgets, drag and drop the Easy Translator widget to the sidebar of your choice.
+Select Microsoft (default) or Google and save.
+You will find the translator widget on your sidebar.

+= The Pro version is supposed to let me customize the translation widget colors.
+How? =

+Please go to Appearance -> Widgets and add/modify the translation widgets.
+You will see the color pickers there.

 = Looks good, but doesn't work! =